-With a history of service that dates to the 1830s, freight rail in Georgia has been a prominent and critical economic driver for the State and the southeast region more broadly.
+With a history of service that dates to the 1830's, freight rail in Georgia has been a prominent and critical economic driver for the state and the southeast region more broadly.
 The CORE MPO region represents a key node in the statewide freight rail system, a status that is only growing as the Port of Savannah continues to experience record freight volumes year over year.
 Ongoing rail capacity expansion projects at the Port of Savannah should further cement the region's status as a critical freight hub for Georgia and the southeastern United States, and freight rail service will continue to play a major role in this dynamic in the years ahead.

-The statewide rail network has 4,684 miles of track, which places Georgia as the seventhlargest network in the country.8 Of that total, 278.9 miles of the State's system are located within the three-county region.
-Freight railroads are categorized as Class I, Class II, or Class III based on their annual revenues.9 Class I railroads are the largest, and generally include those operators that carry freight longer distances across State lines and into other regions of the United States or internationally Class III Railroads in the CORE MPO Region
+The statewide rail network has 4,684 miles of track, which places Georgia as the seventh-largest network in the country.8 Of that total, 278.9 miles of the state's system are located within the three-county region.
+Freight railroads are categorized as Class I, Class II, or Class III based on their annual revenues.9 Class I railroads are the largest, and generally include those operators that carry freight longer distances across state lines and into other regions of the United States or internationally into Canada and Mexico.
+Class II railroads tend to operate regionally while Class III railroads are typically short-line operations that provide direct, last-mile connections to key destinations in the freight network, including ports, industrial facilities, and warehousing and distribution centers.
+For example, the Savannah Port Terminal Railroad (SAPT) provides services to the Mason Mega Rail Terminal at the Port of Savannah.
+As shown in Figure 2.4, there are two Class I railroads operating in the region, Norfolk Southern and CSX Transportation, while the remainder are Class III railroads.

+Class III Railroads in the CORE MPO Region